 Latex balloons come from rubber trees.
 Latex is collected by cutting the tree’s bark, then catching the latex in a cup and harvesting does not hurt the tree.
 Latex balloons are Earth-friendly!
 Rubber tree’s grow in rain forests and latex harvesting discourages deforestation because latex-producing trees are left intact.
 A tree can produce latex for up to 40 years.

-The balloons we use are 100% latex, with natural colours meaning that they fully degrade at the same rate as an oak leaf.
-The tickets used are also made from a thick paper and are also fully biodegradable meaning that, in time, nothing is left behind from our races.
+The latex balloons we use are 100% latex, with natural colours meaning that they fully degrade at the same rate as an oak leaf.
+Pioneer Balloon International have confirmed that they source the latex for Qualatex Balloons from a Rainforest Alliance Certified Plantation

 The following is a statement from the leading supplier of balloon gas, BOC:

 “It’s important to be aware that there is a distinction between pure, liquid helium and impure, gaseous helium.
 Gas companies prioritise supplies of pure, liquid helium for critical medical uses e.g. MRI scanners in hospitals, ensuring that they can remain fully operational.

 Helium for balloons is a different product – it is impure and gaseous and produced as a by-product of supplying liquid helium for the MRI market – a market which makes up about forty percent of the helium business in the UK.
 Impure, gaseous helium cannot be used directly in medical MRI scanners or in other applications that use super-conducting magnets.
 Impure helium can be recovered by the customer and reliquefied if the customer has the necessary plant on site, and if not, it can still be recovered and reprocessed for use in the balloon market.